Bad Kids of Crestview Academy: Plot

 The virus causes the security system to go off, and the steel bars and lock gates descend over the doors and windows, trapping everyone inside.
 While Faith goes to the science lab in search of a chemical to help them escape, Sara sees Max at the garage door acting strange, and insects enter under the steel door and climb up his body.
 Max turns hid head and sees Sara.
 Siouxsie goes back to the storage room where Knight is trapped and checks in on her.
 Back at the lecture hall Siouxsie and Sara are checking video blog files, Sara tells Siouxsie about what happened to Alison the night of the party (told in a flashback scene), and how Faith and Sara wound up in detention.
 The four of them head to the industrial arts room.
 While getting a welding torch off a ladder, Siouxsie inadvertently pulls down a power saw that swings; everyone takes cover by a table with a power drill built in the table.
 Sara, who was lying on top of the table gets impaled by the drill, which powered up, and tore up her stomach, killing her.

-Back at the lecture hall, Siouxsie and Blaine get into a argument.
+Back at the lecture hall, Siouxsie and Blaine get into an argument.
 It is revealed that Blaine's sister was Tricia Wilkes (Ali Faulkner), who was killed four years earlier, and he was getting revenge for her murder, with backing from his mother, Senator Wilkes (Gina Gershon).
 He also reveals that he pushed Alison over the railing at the party, poisoned Brian and turned on the power for the drill that killed Sara.
 Faith enters, and Blaine tries to pin the murders on Siouxsie.
 Siouxsie goes to the cabinet to show Faith where she hid the cellphones; the bag is missing with the dead body of Ben falling out.
 She then leads Faith and Blaine to the closet where she had Knight duct taped and locked in, only to reveal Knight was decapitated.
 Faith, now starting to believe Siouxsie over what Blaine said about his sister, and Siouxsie try to jump Blaine, who manages to knock both of them out.

 Siouxsie wakes up and sees Faith lying on the floor in the auto shop, with her hair tied around Blaine's car rim, with the car raised off the ground a few inches.
 She discovers a noose around her neck and her hands tied behind her back.
 After Blaine tells her more of the killings, he gets in the car, starts it up and puts it in gear, stepping on the gas pedal.
 The top of Faith's head rips away, along with the top of the skull.
 She dies a slow, painful death.
 Blaine bends down and presses the top of Faith's brain, gushing blood in his eyes.
 Blinded for the moment, it allows Siouxsie to break free her wrists and escape.